 But there is another component to an options valuation, which is its extrinsic value.
 And that’s where things get more sophisticated.
 The extrinsic value can be affected by a host of factors, including time until expiration and the volatility of the underlying stock.

-If you like the idea of using options as a vehicle for investing, you can consider Mindful Trader’s options picking service.
+You can consider Mindful Trader’s options picking service.
 The guy who runs it is a Stanford grad who spent years doing stock market research, and he points out the exact options he’s trading based on that research.
 He sends an alert each time he makes a new options trade.